trilisser/nCoV_analysis/README.md

 ## output structure

 The output table contains amino acid substitutions in the key positions of the VOC (18 positions in total).
-If there is no substitution, then a cell contains "-" symbol.
-If there is a deletion, it marks as "del".
+* If there is no substitution, then a cell contains "-" symbol.
+* If there is a deletion, it is marked as "del".
+* If a position is not read, it is marked as "X".

+The "num_of_X" column shows a number of unread ("X") key positions (to realtively assess of read quality) The three last columns show presence or absence of mutations in three especially concern positions (N501Y;	E484K;	K417N).

+Just try the example alignment!
+It is easier than it sounds :)